Twin Cities, Gemini

 Gilbert couldn’t help but laugh inside even further at the idea—the fact that Werner was connected with a peacekeeper who obviously had ties with ELPIS.

 Having barely managed to get out of the attack zone, Kleine pressed back against the shop wall, gaze flicking between both parties in confusion.
 No fear.
 Calculation.
 He was already reaching into the pocket of his uniform where his conductor had been folded, stored, and untouched for weeks.
 A good soldier, Gilbert thought.

 “It didn’t say in your file, Iota,” the peacekeeper said to the woman, “that you were a coward.
 But intuition.”

 “Jericho,” Cadence stammered.

 The peacekeeper Jericho, blinked slowly down at her as if just noticing her.
 “Hello, Cadence,” he said.
 “You are not avoiding me anymor—”

 “Coward?!”
 Iota spat before jabbing a finger at him.
 “Look at the color of your vitae, and tell me who the damn coward is!”

-The heat in the peacekeeper’s eyes reminded Gilbert of the time when an Argoan soldier snuck into their base camp aiming to assassinate Werner in his sleep.
-Werner had singlehandedly sniped off all of the man’s group.
-The heat in that soldier’s eyes as he brandished a knife in Werner’s direction was the same.
-The hatred, the desire for retribution.
-Vengeance.
+The heat in the peacekeeper’s eyes reminded Gilbert of the time when an Argoan soldier snuck into their base camp aiming to assassinate Werner in his sleep because Werner had singlehandedly sniped off the man’s entire squadron.
+The hatred in that Argoan’s eyes that night was the same.
+A burning desire for vengeance.

 Bergmann turned to Gilbert, clearly looking for reassurance.
 Gilbert nodded, still uncertain.
 She glanced at the peacekeeper, and Gilbert followed her gaze to the man’s conductor which is now deactivated.